nbud/arim/docs/source/im/tfm.rst

   - :math:`\tau_{\cdot,\mathit{rx}}` is returned by :meth:`BaseTFM.get_lookup_times_tx`.
   - :math:`\tau_{\cdot,\mathit{rx}}` is returned by :meth:`BaseTFM.get_lookup_times_rx`.

-Lookup times for multiview TFM are computed with :mod:`arim.im.fermat_solver`.
+Lookup times for each view TFM are computed with :mod:`arim.im.fermat_solver` as specified in a list of required views.
+Each SingleViewTFM can be collected within a BaseMultiTFMViews class instance for shared properties (between SingleViewTFM) within each collection instance.

 The module :mod:`arim.im.amplitudes` contains several classes for computing amplitudes.